donkeybridge/spanbars/README.md

     --intraday  Strip date portion (affects --human only) --help      Print this help
-    --both      Returns both simple and strict bars (overrides simple)
+    --both      Returns both simple and strict bars (overrides simple) --time      Location of timestamp in source (defaults to first) --value     Location of value in source (defaults to second) --volume    Location of volume in source (defaults to third)

     NOTE: spanbars relies on either STDIN data when working with a timeserie or or on an input file, when working with OHLCs